HAVE A LOOK AT WHAT INSPIRES US AND WHAT WE ARE THINKING ABOUT.

 Making the budget work harder

 One of the main things wedding planners have to do is manage and control each client’s budget.
 Be realistic in what you want to spend and understand that you may have to forego some luxuries on the day.
-Find areas that aren’t priorities and instead make them intimately personal by doing them yourselves or asking a friend/family member to help out.
+Find areas that aren’t priorities and instead make them intimately personal by doing them yourself or asking a friend/family member to help out.

 Work out your priorities